nucypher/nucypher/docs/source/guides/federated_testnet_guide.rst

 Updating a NuFT Node
 ---------------------

-Nucypher is under active development, you can expect frequent code changes to occur as bugs are discovered and code fixes are submitted.
+NuCypher is under active development, you can expect frequent code changes to occur as bugs are discovered and code fixes are submitted.
 As a result, Ursula nodes will need to be frequently updated to use the most up-to-date version of the application code.